 The Australian Qualifications Framework (AQF)provides a comprehensive national policy framework that defines the standards for vocational training organizations in Australia.
-Under AQF, Pacific College of Technology offers;
+Under AQF, Pacific College of Technology offers:

 - Certificate IV Aims to qualify individuals who apply a broad range of specialised knowledge and skills in varied contexts to undertake skilled work and as a pathway for further learning.
 Certificate IV qualifications are located at level 4 of the AQF. - Diploma Aims to qualify individuals who apply integrated technical and theoretical concepts in a broad range of contexts to undertake advanced skilled or paraprofessional work and as a pathway for further learning.
 Diploma qualifications are located at level 5 of the AQF. - Advanced Diploma Aims to qualify individuals who apply specialised knowledge in a range of contexts to undertake advanced skilled or paraprofessional work and as a pathway for further learning.
-Advanced Diploma qualifications are located at level 6 of the AQF.
+Advanced Diploma qualifications are located at level 6 of the AQF. - Graduate Diploma Aims to qualify individuals who apply knowledge and skills to demonstrate autonomy, well-developed judgement, adaptability and responsibility as a practitioner or learner.
+Graduate Certificate and Graduate Diploma qualifications are located at level 8 of the AQF.